 We reserve the right to weed material deemed to be not historically significant, unless the specific RRDA associated with that records series indicates otherwise.
 Under certain circumstances, offices may request to have weeded records returned to their offices.

-UWM Archives policy only allows records to be released if the records officer has received a written request (e-mail or regular mail) from the office of origin.
+Yes!
+The UWM Archives encourages offices with records in archival storage to request copies of records for reference or other use.
+Except in rare instances, we prefer to provide scans of the documents rather than releasing original records.
+UWM Archives policy only allows personnel or other confidential records to be released if the records officer has received a written request (e-mail or regular mail) from authorized persons in the office of origin.